vmware-tanzu/community-edition/docs/site/content/docs/latest/packages-create-example.md

     tanzu-core      projects.registry.vmware.com/.../v1.21.2_vmware.1-tkg.1  Reconcile succeeded   tkg-system
     ```

-3. (Optional) Because Tanzu packages are implemented using native Kubernetes primitives, you can also use the following kubectl command to validate the installation of the package respository:
+3. (Optional) Because Tanzu packages are implemented using native Kubernetes primitives, you can also use the following kubectl command to validate the installation of the package repository:

     ```sh
     kubectl get packagerepositories -A